christopherlshepherd/Cplusplus-Score-The-Race/README.md

 // per team are equal.
 In this case, team averages will determine the winner. " << endl << endl << "If my description was too
 // confusing, try entering ABCABC - once you observe the results, it should become clear.
 If you're finished entering races,
 // simply type done (in lowercase letters).

+// This was a project given to me in one of my C++ classes.
+It demonstrates the different ways to get input, store it, then use it to
+// gain some insight (and then spit back out said insight of course).